0xmv999exe/AssaultCubeCheat/README.md

 ## 📜 License

 This project is provided as-is for research and learning purposes.
-Use at your own risk.